conoro/ytpodders/README.md

 * 2016-05-11 - V1.1.0 - Replaced SQLite/sqlx with BoltDB/storm for data store.
 Added simple build script for Windows.
 * 2016-08-10 - V1.1.1 - Quick hack to handle filenames with non-ascii characters due to youtube-dl oddness.
 * 2016-08-11 - V1.1.2 - Updated to latest version of youtube-dl to handle download errors on some videos
-* 2016-03-27 - V1.1.3 - Updated to latest version of youtube-dl.
+* 2017-03-27 - V1.1.3 - Updated to latest version of youtube-dl.
 Fixed delete command.
+* 2017-10-14 - V2.0.0 - Updated to Dropbox V2 API.
+Removed server command and replaced with simple static flow.
+Updated youtube-dl

 ## Notes to self on Systemd, Caddy and YTPodders